 Is it newsworthy?

-News releases are for news.
-Don’t send out a release every time your company does something important to you.
-It has to be important to a significant external audience.
-Unworthy news releases aren’t just wasted effort either; they are counterproductive.
-If journalists come to expect fluff from you, they’ll be less receptive to reading real news from your company.
+News releases are for real news.
+Don’t send out a release every time your company does something you think is important.
+The news should matter to people outside your company.
+Sending out releases that aren’t newsworthy is not just a waste of time; they are counterproductive.
+If journalists come to expect fluff from you, they’ll be less receptive to future updates.
 Send out too many mundane releases, and the intended recipients might not even read them.

 Is it original?